bo3b/3Dmigoto/StyleGuide.md

 - Prefer to always use specific _using std::string;_ clause instead of inline _std::..._
 - Always include `#pragma once` guards in headers.
 We already do this I think.
 - Use "" for local headers versus <> for system/SDK headers.
 I'm sure there are some errors here.
+- Use Google best practice of 'main header/windows/c++ headers/vendor SDK/our local' sorting.
+And alphabetic sorting in subgroups.

 #### General
 - We want to avoid hungarian notation as most of us don't care for it.
 Some exceptions will be skipped like pCamelCase input parameters.
-- Initialize all variables preferably with `var_name {}` style.
-Probably not doable, but Resharper might catch all missing ones.
+- Initialize all variables preferably with `var_name = {}` style.
+Probably not doable, but AI can catch all missing ones.
+Specifically do _not_ use `var_name{}` or `var_name = {0}`
 - Avoid templates, except where inputs are actually unrelated objects.
 Avoid using template polymorphism.
 Templates bugs are really difficult, because the compiler runs amok.
 Also I personally despise the syntax.
 Still, good to use in narrow circumstances.
 - Avoid using `auto`.
 This is just putting the onus on the reader, and it's much better clarity to just use the type.
 Acceptable use case is *for* loop indexers.
 - Always use nullptr instead of NULL or 0 for pointers.
 It clarifies that the reference is a ptr.
+Use NULL for other DX11 API use.
+Prefer `if (ptrName)` for null checks.
 - Use Rule of Zero.
 Don't add stuff we aren't actively using just to be 'complete.'
 Like every possible constructor or every possible overload or override.
 - Use TODO in comments as reminders for unfinished code.
 - Always check error results, just as a good habit.
 If it's something 'impossible', have it throw a fatal error using a fatal macro.